Archives for July, 2010

-Inception has brought dreams into the public eye.
-With new, and not so new, insights into dreaming, dreams, and nightmares (and more insights into nightmares), there are still plenty of people who doubt the importance of dreams.
-Of course, others, including us, feel dreams have significantly impacted how we reflect on and understand our lives.
+The new film Inception has brought dreams and dreaming back into the public eye.
+With new and not so new insights into dreams and nightmares (and more insights into nightmares), there are still plenty of people who doubt the importance of dreams.
+Of course others including us, feel dreams have impacted how we reflect on and understand our lives.
 What do you think?
+What do your friends think?

-With real unemployment numbers hovering around 17 percent (or higher, depending who does the tallying), we’ve talked with professionals who’ve seen a rise in the number of people contacting them about symptoms of anxiety and depression.
+With real unemployment numbers hovering around 17 percent (or higher, depending who does the tallying), we've talked with professionals who've seen a rise in the number of people contacting them about symptoms of anxiety and depression.
 But is the economy and unemployment to blame?
-This week’s poll asks for your opinion
+This week's poll asks for your opinion--is the economy affecting the mental health of the people you know?

 Who are we talking about?
 You know.
 Those people.
 The ones who aren’t as (fill in the blank yourself, if you like): intelligent, open-minded, generous, kind, intellectual, deep-thinking, politically astute, as we are.
 They’re the same “those people” who don’t possess the common-sense, logic, broadmindedness, compassion, sophistication, wisdom, insight, gravitas, humor, we do.